feStival aWards

 Windrush Generations by Basil Richards

 The project is an inclusive and vibrant festival celebrating music, song, dance, culture, and food.
-Designed to appeal to a diverse audience, we incorporate feedback and collaborate with local stakeholders to ensure there's something for everyone.
+Designed to appeal to a diverse audience, they incorporate feedback and collaborate with local stakeholders to ensure there’s something for everyone.
 The event is accessible to families, young people, children, couples, singles, and groups across all protected characteristics.

 Snoop Fest By Jenny Turner